znsio/specmatic-insights-github-build-reporter/readme.md

 ```
 Note:
   - The workflow ID is used to send the build report to Specmatic Insights.
-  - Please set up `GITHUB_ACCESS_TOKEN` as a fine grained personal access token with `Read access to actions and metadata` for `Repository permissions`.
+  - Please set up `GITHUB_ACCESS_TOKEN` as a fine-grained personal access token with `Read access to actions and metadata` for `Repository permissions`.
 More details [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ## Docker Usage in GitHub Actions
 ```yaml